poopati/Data-analysis/README.md

 # Data-analysis
-Analyse the data with Data reading, Data exploration, Visualizations and Statistical analysis.
+Analysed the data with Data reading, Data exploration, Visualizations and Statistical analysis.